 |Rugby||Intercollegiate Club Teams||Intercollegiate Club Teams|

 |Sailing||Intercollegiate Club Teams||Intercollegiate Club Teams|

 College is like a home away from home.
 Whether you're walking to class or coming back from late-night studying (or partying!), it's important to feel safe on campus.

 University of Michigan is patroled 24 hours a day by trained security.
 The UMich Ann Arbor campus has emergency telephones or alarms for students to use anytime of day or night.

 UMich Ann Arbor offers late-night transportation or safety escorts for students.
 Dorms can only be accessed with secure key cards so that students can feel confident that they are safe in on-campus housing.

 Visiting colleges is one of the best ways to get a sense of the campus and student body.
-If you'd like to visit UMich Ann Arbor, take Interstate 94 to Ann Arbor, MI.
-If you need to fly, book your flight to Detroit Metropolitan Wayne County airport.
+If you'd like to visit UMich Ann Arbor, take I-94 to Ann Arbor, MI.
+If you need to fly, book your flight to Detroit Metropolitan Wayne County Airport (DTW) airport.